-Over the past 25 years, Field Epidemiology Training Programmes (FETP) has been established in over 55 countries worldwide.
-These programs are based upon the U.S. Centers for Disease Control and Prevention (CDC) 2-year residency training program in applied epidemiology, which started in the 1950’s.
+Field Epidemiology Training Programmes (FETP) has been established in over 55 countries worldwide.
+These programs are based upon the U.S. Centers for Disease Control and Prevention (CDC) 2-year residency training program in applied epidemiology, which commenced in the 1950’s.
 The primary goal of these training programs is to develop field-trained epidemiologists who are competent in the practical application of epidemiological methods in a wide range of public health problems in their respective areas.

 FETP residents are trained to conduct epidemiologic investigations and to manage programs public health surveillance nationally and where required, regionally.